Call for Posters, Demos, and Student Research Competition

 A poster is A0 paper size (841 × 1189mm) or ANSI E size (34.0 x 44.0 in), to which you can affix visually appealing material that describes your research.
 Alternatively, you can use the space as a continuum.
 You should prepare the best material (visually appealing and succinct) that effectively communicates your research problem, techniques, results, and what is novel/important about the work.
 You need to submit an abstract describing in text what the poster would present.
 The abstract should clearly state: (a) the problem being addressed, (b) what makes this problem interesting, important, and difficult, (c) your approach to the problem, and (d) the key contribution.

 The authors of accepted posters/demos will also be expected to submit a digital copy of a poster, which will be available online and shared with the audience during the poster presentation.
 Details for the presentation and recommended poster formats will be provided after notification.

 What to submit

 If you are submitting a poster or a demo, you must submit a two-page abstract in PDF format that describes your work.

 Abstracts: All submissions must obey the following formatting requirements.

 Submit abstracts of no more than two single–spaced pages, including, figures, tables, etc. (excluding references).
+For demos, an additional page should be provided describing the environment and resources needed for the demonstration such as space, tables, etc. This additional page will not go to the proceedings.
 Abstracts whose content is longer than the page limit will be rejected.